jeremycorgan1/youtube-dl-AUDIO-ONLY-GUI/README.md

 chmod +x (to activate files)
 Drag YTDLaudo.desktop to desktop to have desktop icon

 From what I remember, tailor to your system.
-Enoy!
+Enjoy!